What Is a Budget Analyst? Everything You Need to Know About This Number-Crunching Career

 Are you calculating your next career move?

 If all of this information is adding up to you making a move toward a career as a budget analyst, your next step is to choose the degree program that will help you get there.
 Learn more about finding the best option for you in our article, “Finance vs. Accounting: Which Degree Is Right for You?”

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed April 4, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed April 4, 2018] www.bls.gov/ooh/.
+Employment conditions in your area may vary.